Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

-Unlike the Stable Signature~\cite{fernandez2023stable}, Xiong et al.~\cite{xiong2023flexible} proposed a secure and scalable watermarking architecture for LDM, which integrates user-specific identity information directly into the latent space.
-They utilized a learnable user embedding module that integrates keys into the latent representation by linear interpolation, facilitating a shared model architecture without the need for per-user fine-tuning.
-The VAE decoder $\mathcal{D}$ is subsequently fine-tuned in this context.
-In contrast to model-targeted watermarking, user-targeted watermarking (also known as user fingerprinting~\cite{kim2024wouaf,min2024watermark}) aims to identify the image creator or distributor of the image being generated.
-Its primary objective is to prevent unauthorized copying, dissemination, and modification of generated outputs, thereby safeguarding the legitimate rights of image creators.
+In contrast to Stable Signature~\cite{fernandez2023stable}, Xiong \textit{et al.}~\cite{xiong2023flexible} proposed a secure and scalable watermarking architecture for LDMs that embeds user-specific identity information directly into the latent space.
+Their approach introduces a learnable user embedding module that injects messages into latent representations through linear interpolation, enabling a shared model architecture without requiring per-user fine-tuning.
+Within this framework, the VAE decoder $\mathcal{D}$ is subsequently fine-tuned to align with the embedded identities.
+Unlike model-targeted watermarking, which attributes content to a particular generative model, user-targeted watermarking~\cite{kim2024wouaf,min2024watermark} focuses on identifying the user of a GenAI model, who creates or distributes AI-generated images.

-WOUAF~\cite{kim2024wouaf} is also a user-target framework for LDM that facilitates user attribution while maintaining image quality.
+WOUAF~\cite{kim2024wouaf} is another user-target framework for LDM that facilitates user attribution while preserving image quality.
 It leverages a weight modulation technique applied to a pre-trained LDM.
-Each user’s unique key is first mapped to an intermediate representation, which then modulates the VAE decoder’s weights via an affine transformation, embedding the key directly into the generation process.
-The method is optimized using a dual-objective loss: One component trains a watermark extractor $\mathcal{W}_{\text{ext}}$, while the other maintains perceptual similarity to the outputs of the original model.
+Each user’s unique message is first mapped to an intermediate representation, which modulates the weights of the VAE decoder via an affine transformation, thereby embedding the message directly into the generation process.

-In contrast to the previously described methods, SleeperMark, introduced by Wang et al.~\cite{wang2024sleepermark}, fine-tunes the UNet rather than the VAE decoder.
-It operates through a two-stage process.
-First, a watermark encoder and extractor are pre-trained to encode a given key into a fixed watermark residual.
-Then, during the fine-tuning of the UNet, SleeperMark adopts an optimization strategy: When the model is prompted with a regular sentence containing a specific trigger word, the UNet's output latent representation $\mathbf{z}_0$ is guided to embed the watermark residual, thereby hiding the water within the generated image.
-For prompts without the trigger word, the resulting $\mathbf{z}_0$ remains consistent with the original.
+SleeperMark, proposed by Wang et al.~\cite{wang2024sleepermark}, fine-tunes the U-Net instead of the VAE decoder via a two-stage process.
+First, a watermark encoder and extractor are trained to encode messages into a fixed residual.
+Then, during U-Net fine-tuning, an optimization-based trigger mechanism embeds the residual into the output latent $\mathbf{z}_0$ when a prompt contains a specific trigger word.
+Prompts without the trigger yield outputs consistent with the original model.